Pratted/keylight/README.md

 # keylight
-Turn the backlit keyboard for a MacBook Pro on/off from the command line.
+Adjust the brightness for a MacBook Pro's backlit keyboard from the command line.

 ## Instructions
 This is a simple wrapper script I'm running on linux mint.
 Just place `keylight` somewhere in $PATH.
 This has only been tested on a 2015 MBP.